Nuclei-Software/nuclei-sdk/doc/source/design/app.rst

 ~~~~~~~~~

 This `demo_plic application`_ is used to demonstrate how to use
-the PLIC API and Interrupt.
+the PLIC API and Interrupt is working in CLINT/PLIC interrupt mode.

 .. note::